CodingGarden/faqs/README.md

 ## Do you do this fulltime?

-Yes!
-I went full time in June 2022.
+I left my fulltime job as a Software Engineer at a consulting company in June 2022.

+I am now living off savings and figuring out ways to make a living through Twitch, Youtube and paid courses.

 Please support me so I can stay full time! https://coding.garden/support